-By "magic" we mean a domain that will always resolve to the IP address that is part of the domain itself.
+By "wildcard" we mean a domain that will always resolve to the IP address that is part of the domain itself.
 So, it is a record in a DNS zone that will match requests for non-existent sub-domains.
 There are a variety of free services doing this:

-This allows us to use a domain like that as a wildcard system domain for Epinio.
+You can use domains like these as a wildcard system domain for Epinio.

 Follow the instructions on the "DNS setup" page to find the IP address of your ingress controller.

-This should work for as long as the IP address is still valid, pointing to the ingress controller service.
+This will work for as long as the IP address still points to the ingress controller service.

 DNS Rebind Protection

-If you still want to use the default magic DNS, you'll have to whitelist
+If you still want to use the default wildcard DNS, you'll have to whitelist

 Cluster running in a VM

-443 and then use the VMs IP address when constructing the "magic" domain.
+443. Then use the VM's IP address when constructing the wildcard domain.